-Here’s a look at the life of Prince William, who is second in line to the British throne.
+Here’s a look at the life of Prince William, heir apparent to the throne of the United Kingdom of Great Britain.

 Birth date: June 21, 1982

 Birth place: London, England